crawles/text-analytics-service-example/README.md

 ##Example: Text Analytics as a Service
 This example deploys a Twitter sentiment classifier as a microservice accessible via an API `POST` request.
 The classier was built using PL/Python in Greenplum Database (GPDB).

+Read this [blog post](https://blog.pivotal.io/data-science-pivotal/case-studies/data-science-how-to-text-analytics-as-a-service) for more information.

 There are two implementatations of deploying the model using
 * Jupyter Notebook (via the [Jupyter Kernel Gateway](https://github.com/jupyter/kernel_gateway))
 * Flask